How to Start an LLC in Arizona: Step-by-Step Guide

 You appoint the statutory agent during the LLC formation process.
 Then they must respond by filing the Statutory Agent Acceptance form.

 If you don't want to be your own registered agent, you can hire one for about $75-$155/year in Arizona.
-If you form an LLC with Northwest, they'll give you a free statutory agent for the first year.
-After that, it's $125 per year.

 Step 3: File the Arizona LLC Articles of Organization